nscale4by8/nscale4x8/buildingBlock/buildingBlock.md

 ![Front Elevation](buildingBlockFrontA.png)

 One of the great things about designing my own buildings is the ability to use odd shapes.
 I have a triangular space sandwiched between road frontage and an elevated railroad embankment.
-I've modeled a small alley and loading dock for deliveries and other services.
+I've modeled a small alley and loading dock for deliveries or other services.
 The building has a twin revolving entry doors.
 I haven't seen that modeled before and think the detail adds novelty.

 Test Fit         |   Loading Dock Detail
 :----------------------------------:|:----------------------------------: